hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter4/Questions.md

 1. ### OO programming?
-   object oriented (OO) programming
+   Object oriented (OO) programming
 2. ### Is class orientation a design pattern?
-   "class orientation" as a design pattern
+   "class orientation" is a design pattern
-3. ### Mechanics of classes?
+3. ### What are the mechanics of classes?
-   mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".
+   Mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".
-4. ### Class/inheritance describes what?
+4. ### What does Class/inheritance describes?
    "Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.
 5. ### Class oriented programming stress what about data? example?
    OO or class oriented programming stresses that data intrinsically has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, encapsulate) the data and the behavior together.
 This is sometimes called "data structures" in formal computer science.
 6. ### Relation between classes and data structure? (classification) Classes also imply a way of classifying a certain data structure.
 The way we do this is to think about any given structure as a specific variation of a more general base definition.
-7. ### Classification process with car example? class? inheritance? instantiation?
+7. ### What is the classification process with car example?

    The definition of `Vehicle` might include things like propulsion (engines, etc.), the ability to carry people, etc., which would all be the behaviors.
 What we define in `Vehicle` is all the stuff that is common to all (or most of) the different types of vehicles (the "planes, trains, and automobiles").
    It might not make sense in our software to re-define the basic essence of "ability to carry people" over and over again for each different type of vehicle.
 Instead, we define that capability once in `Vehicle`, and then when we define `Car`, we simply indicate that it "inherits" (or "extends") the base definition from `Vehicle`.
 The definition of `Car` is said to specialize the general `Vehicle` definition.While `Vehicle` and `Car` collectively define the behavior by way of methods, the data in an instance would be things like the unique VIN of a specific car, etc.